-Assemblymember Das Williams’ Assembly Bill (AB) 802 was passed in October, 2015 by Governor Edmund G. Brown Jr. and is set to go into effect January, 2017.
+Assemblymember Das Williams’ Assembly Bill (AB) 802 was passed in October, 2015 by Governor Edmund G. Brown Jr. with the first benchmarking requirement due June 1, 2018.
 It replaces non-residential energy use disclosure program AB 1103, which ended December 31, 2015.

-How AB802 will work: final details are still being determined; however, commercial and multi-family properties will be required to benchmark and disclose their building’s energy use to the CEC on an annual basis.
+How AB802 will work: commercial and multi-family properties will be required to benchmark and disclose their building’s energy use to the CEC on an annual basis.
 Concurrently, the bill aims to make data acquisition more streamlined and authorizes the utility to create, track and measure consumption data toward their own mandated efficiency goals.

 AB 802 vs. AB 1103:

-As with AB1103, TEEMWorks can complete your benchmarking requirement, and now will also maintain your compliance on an annual recurring basis, as required by AB 802.
-Further package details to come as the bill becomes formalized.
+TEEMWorks can complete your benchmarking requirement, and now will also maintain your compliance on an annual recurring basis, as required by AB 802.
 Contact us to get started.
-For developing information on AB 802, sign up for TEEMWorks updates